Kevin Trapp: Senior career

 Trapp was first called up to the senior team for the UEFA Euro 2016 qualifying match against Gibraltar on 13 June 2015.
 He continued to remain on the substitute bench for the next two years.

 Trapp made his international debut on 6 June 2017 in a 1–1 friendly draw away to Denmark, playing the full 90 minutes.
 He was selected for the 2017 FIFA Confederations Cup in Russia later that month, which his country won, but he did not play any match.
 Trapp made two more appearances for Germany, coming against France and Brazil.

-On 4 June 2018, Trapp was selected in Germany's final 23-man squad for the 2018 FIFA World Cup.
+On 4 June 2018, Trapp was selected in Germany's final 23-man squad for the 2018 FIFA World Cup as a third-choice goalkeeper behind Manuel Neuer and Marc-André ter Stegen.
 He was unused in a group-stage exit for the defending champions.
-On 19 May 2021, he was selected to the squad for UEFA Euro 2020.
+On 19 May 2021, he was selected to the squad for UEFA Euro 2020 in the similar role.

 Personal life

 Trapp was born in Merzig, Saarland and stayed in the city until 2004.
 Trapp said in an interview that he idolised Oliver Kahn.
 Trapp attended Peter-Wust-Gymnasium.

 He became engaged to Brazilian model Izabel Goulart in July 2018.
-In addition to speaking German, Trapp speaks six languages, including Portuguese.
+In addition to speaking German, Trapp speaks five other languages: Portuguese, Spanish, English, French and basic Italian.